mirgo/lammpsanalyzer/README.md

 Take a look at `sampleinputs/sample24atoms.lammpstrj` to get a view!
 The other file might be too large to look at.

 A lammpstrj file, also known as a LAMMPS trajectory file, describes the movement of a molecule over a set amount of timesteps, and classifies those movements with a series of x,y,z coordinates (per atom).
-You can probably imagine as timesteps and atoms increase, the complexity of the problem increases, as there are *n = timestep*atoms* iterations to go through.
+You can probably imagine as timesteps and atoms increase, the complexity of the problem increases, as there are *n = timestep x atoms* iterations to go through.

 ## Navigation